santhoshdivakar/RIPE_STAT/README.md

 # RIPE_STAT
-Command Line tool for extracting RIPE Statistics
+Command Line tool and python module for extracting RIPE Statistics

 ## Installation
 Run the setup.py using